-E. Executive Editorship - Public Integrity/Guardian Issue
+Executive Editorship - Public Integrity/Guardian issue

 I am a member of the Executive Editorial Board of the journal Public Integrity, which is affiliated with the American Society for Public Administration.
 It is published by Taylor & Francis six (6) times a year.
 We are in the midst of a joint project between this journal and the COGEL Guardian to bridge gaps between academics and practitioners.
-The first edition of the 2019 COGEL Guardian will be published around May 31.
+The first edition of the 2019 COGEL Guardian will be published early next week.

-F. Sister Agency Ethics Officers
+Sister Agency Ethics Officers